 Windows users can click here (3.2MB) to get a self-installing package.
 (Clicking the link is sufficient on some web browsers.
 On others a single file will be downloaded onto your PC.
 Remember where you downloaded it to, find it, and then execute it to install.)

-Mac OS X users can click here (12.8MB) to get a self-installing package.
-Click here if installing to OS 10.8 Mountain Lion.
+Mac OS X users can click here (6.5MB) to get a self-installing package.
+Click here if installing to OS 10.8 Mountain Lion or later.

-Linux users can click here (6.9MB) to get a self-installing package.
-(Depending on the Linux distribution being used, it may be advisable to install the Sun (rather than GNU) Java Runtime Environment.)
+Linux users can click here <32 bit> (6.9MB) and here <64 bit> (8.1MB) to get a self-installing package.
+(The Java Runtime Environment in recent Linux distributions should work fine.
+If there are issues, it may be advisable to install Oracle's Java Runtime Environment.)

-Users of other operating systems, and those who prefer manual installation, can click here (2.8MB).
+Users of other operating systems, and those who prefer manual installation, can click here (2.9MB).
 (Download to a clean directory, unzip, and use a web browser to follow the directions in nvj.html).

 Source code is available here (2.9MB).

 Giampiero Spezzano has created a larger deepsky catalog here.
-(Over 160 more objects.)
-Place in the installation directory (Mac and Linux - e.g. /home/<user>/NigntVision/) or the "Night Vision" folder in the user's documents folder (Windows).
+(Over 13,000 objects.)
+Place in the installation directory (Mac and Linux - e.g. /home/<user>/NightVision/) or the "Night Vision" folder in the user's documents folder (Windows).

 Mac and Linux installable packages are created with